isabelljansson/TNM097_photographic_mosaic/README.md

-# TNM097_photographic_mosaic
+# TNM097 Photographic Mosaic
-Project in the course Image reproduction and quality at Linköping University.
+Project in the course Image Reproduction and Quality at Linköping University.